 Kentucky Conference, AMEZ (African Methodist Episcopal Zion Church)

-African Methodist Episcopal Zion (AMEZ) Church, an independent body, was established in New York City in 1820.
+The African Methodist Episcopal Zion (AMEZ) Church, an independent body, was established in New York City in 1820.
 The Kentucky Conference of AMEZ was formed June 6, 1866, by Bishop Sampson D. Talbot at the Center Street Church in Louisville, KY.
 Membership included AMEZ churches throughout Kentucky.
-At the first conference meeting there were over 1,800 in attendance, and at the second meeting there were over 3,200.
-But by the 3rd year, members had been lost to the newly formed Colored Methodist Episcopal Church (CME).
+Over 1,800 members attended the first conference meeting, and at the second meeting there were over 3,200.
+But by the third year, members had been lost to the newly formed Colored Methodist Episcopal Church (CME).

 The Kentucky Conference of the AMEZ Church should not be confused with the conference by the same name that was formed with white members of the Methodist Episcopal Church (MEC) in 1852.
 For colored members of the MEC, the Lexington Conference was developed in 1869 out of the MEC's Kentucky Conference.
-William H. Miles had been a member of the MEC, but left to become a member of the AMEZ Church and was a founding member of the AMEZ Kentucky Conference.
+William H. Miles had been a member of the MEC but left to become a member of the AMEZ Church; he was a founding member of the AMEZ Kentucky Conference.
 Miles would return to the MEC and help develop the Colored Methodist Episcopal (CME) Church in 1870.

-AMEZ's Kentucky Conference struggled off and on for a few years, but was able to bounce back with the conference being carried into four adjoining states.
-The Arkansas Conference and The Missouri Conferences grew out of the AMEZ Kentucky Conference.
-Quinn Chapel, named after Bishop William P. Quinn, located in Louisville, KY, became the main church for the AMEZ movement in Kentucky.
+AMEZ's Kentucky Conference struggled off and on for a few years but was able to bounce back with the conference expanding into four adjoining states.
+The Arkansas and Missouri Conferences grew out of the AMEZ Kentucky Conference.
+Quinn Chapel in Louisville, KY, named after Bishop William P. Quinn, became the main church for the AMEZ movement in Kentucky.

-For more see the "Methodist Church" entry in the Kentucky Encyclopedia; see One Hundred Years of the African Methodist Episcopal Zion Church... by J. W. Hood; and History of the A.M.E.
-Zion Church in America by J. J. Moore [both available full text at the UNC Documenting the American South website].
+For more see the "Methodist Church" entry in the Kentucky Encyclopedia; One Hundred Years of the African Methodist Episcopal Zion Church..., by J. W. Hood; and History of the A.M.E.
+Zion Church in America, by J. J. Moore [both available full text at the UNC Documenting the American South website].